Updated July 21, 2023

 Step 5: At the end of the year, the ledger balance will be transferred to the trial balance, and all the ledgers will be closed.

 Step 6: After transferring all the ledger balance into the trial balance, the total debit balance of the trial balance will be equal to the total credit balance

 Step 7: If there is a difference between the debit balance and credit balance, there must be mistakes during the balance transfer from the ledger to the trial balance, or there is an error in a posting journal entry in the general ledger.

 Step 8: After preparation of the trial balance, the Balance sheet and profit & loss account will be prepared.

 Apple Inc has a business of laptops & computers, and as of 01.04.2018, Apple Inc has sold 100 laptops @150 each for $ 15000; Apple Inc has received interest of $50 on 31.03.2019 and Incurred expenses of rent of $ 1500, the electricity of $300.then below journal entry will be passed and posted in the general ledger:

 Now the above Entry will Reflect in General Ledger in below Manner:

-- It also helps in the preparation of the trial balance, profit & loss account, and balance sheet.
-At the same time, this requires skilled manpower for maintaining these transactions, therefore, this is a costly affair also.
+- It also helps prepare the trial balance, profit & loss account, and balance sheet.
+At the same time, this requires skilled manpower to maintain these transactions; therefore, this is a costly affair also.

-This has been a guide to What is General Ledger Accounting.
-Here we discuss the types of general ledger accounting and how does it work along with example and benefits.
+This has been a guide to What general ledger accounting is.
+Here we discuss the types of general ledger accounting and how it works, along with examples and benefits.
 You can learn more about it from the following articles –